huggingface/optimum-benchmark/README.md

 python -m pip install -r requirements.txt
 ```

-Then, run the benchmark:
+Then, run the default benchmark:

 ```
 python main.py
 ```

-The default behavior of the benchmark is determined by `configs/benchmark.yaml`.
+The default behavior is determined by `configs/benchmark.yaml`.

 ## Command-line configuration overrides
 It's easy to override the default behavior of your benchmark from the command line.